 Purpose of this Policy

-Our organization, Paddle Canada, is the governing body for recreational canoeing and kayaking in Canada, and provides these services to members and the public:
+Our organization, Paddle Canada, is the governing body for recreational canoeing, kayaking and stand up paddling in Canada, and provides these services to members and the public:

-- Maintain an accurate record of certification for course participants and Instructor members;
+- Maintain an accurate record of certification for course participants, instructor members, and instructor trainers;

 - Provide leadership opportunities for the development and growth of Paddle Canada instructor and certification programs;